Trauner, Florian

 Biographical Statement

-Florian Trauner is a Professorial Fellow at UNU-CRIS.
-He holds the Jean Monnet Chair EXPAND at the Brussels School of Governance of the Vrije Universiteit Brussel (VUB) and is a regular Visiting Professor at the College of Europe (Natolin Campus).
+Florian Trauner is a Professorial Fellow at UNU-CRIS and is the Dean of the Brussels School of Governance.
 Together with Ilke Adam, he also coordinates the VUB Interdisciplinary Centre of Expertise on Migration and Minorities (BIRMM).
+A graduate of the Universities of Vienna and Copenhagen, he received his PhD in 2008 (with distinction) and his habilitation in 2015.